Tilda Swinton

-Early life
+Early life and education

-Katherine Matilda Swinton was born on 5 November 1960 in London, the daughter of Judith Balfour (née Killen; 1929–2012) and Sir John Swinton (1925–2018), the Laird of Kimmerghame House.
+Katherine Matilda Swinton was born on 5 November 1960 in London, the daughter of Sir John Swinton (1925–2018) and Judith Balfour (née Killen; 1929–2012).
 She has three brothers.
 Her father was a retired major-general in the British Army, and was Lord Lieutenant of Berwickshire from 1989 to 2000.
-Her mother was Australian.
-Her paternal great-grandfather was a Scottish politician and herald, George Swinton, and her maternal great-great-grandfather was the Scottish botanist John Hutton Balfour.
-The Swinton family is an ancient Anglo-Scots family that can trace its lineage to the Middle Ages.
+Her father was Scottish and her mother was Australian.
+The Swintons are an ancient Scots family whose members can trace their lineage to the 9th century.
 Swinton considers herself "first and foremost" a Scot.

 Swinton attended three independent schools: Queen's Gate School in London, the West Heath Girls' School, and also Fettes College for a brief period.
 West Heath was a boarding school, where she was a classmate and friend of Lady Diana Spencer, the future Princess of Wales.
 As an adult, Swinton has spoken out against boarding schools, stating that West Heath was "a very lonely and isolating environment" and that she thinks boarding schools "are a very cruel setting in which to grow up and I don't feel children benefit from that type of education.
 Children need their parents and the love parents can provide."
-Swinton spent two years as a volunteer in South Africa and Kenya before University.
+Swinton spent two years as a volunteer in South Africa and Kenya before university.

 In 1983, Swinton graduated from New Hall at the University of Cambridge with a degree in social and political sciences.
 While at Cambridge, she joined the Communist Party; she later joined the Scottish Socialist Party.
 It was in college that Swinton began performing on stage.

 Career

+1980s: Early work

 Swinton joined the Royal Shakespeare Company in 1984, appearing in Measure for Measure.
 She also worked with the Traverse Theatre in Edinburgh, starring in Mann ist Mann by Manfred Karge in 1987.
-On television, she appeared as Julia in the 1986 mini-series Zastrozzi: A Romance based on the Gothic novel by Percy Bysshe Shelley.
+On television, she appeared as Julia in the 1986 mini-series Zastrozzi, A Romance based on the 1810 Gothic novel Zastrozzi by Percy Bysshe Shelley.
 Her first film was Caravaggio in 1986, directed by Derek Jarman.
 In 1987, Swinton starred along Bill Paterson in Peter Wollen's Friendship's Death, she played a female extraterrestrial robot on a peace mission to Earth.
 In 1988, Swinton was a member of the jury at the 38th Berlin International Film Festival.

 Swinton went on to star in several Jarman films, including The Last of England (1987), War Requiem (1989) opposite Laurence Olivier, and Edward II (1991), for which she won the Volpi Cup for Best Actress at the 1991 Venice Film Festival.
 She performed in the performance art piece Volcano Saga by Joan Jonas in 1989.
 The 28-minute video art piece is based on a 13th-century Icelandic Laxdæla Saga, and it tells a mythological story of a young woman whose dreams tell of the future.